-(in thousands)

-Balance as of December 31, 2020
+Balance as of December 31, 2021

 Gross \$ 73,208

-Accumulated impairment loss (4,614)
+Accumulated impairment losses (4,614)

 Carrying value 68,594

-Balance as of December 31, 2021

-Gross 73,208

-Accumulated impairment loss (4,614)

-Carrying value 68,594

-Impairment losses during the year (16,900)
+Impairment losses during 2022 (16,900)

 Balance as of December 31, 2022

 Gross 73,208

-Accumulated impairment loss (21,514)
+Accumulated impairment losses (21,514)

+Carrying value 51,694

+Impairment losses during 2023 (25,000)

+Balance as of December 31, 2023

+Gross 73,208

+Accumulated impairment losses (46,514)

-Carrying value \$ 51,694
+Carrying value \$ 26,694

 Substantially all of the Company's goodwill is recorded in the U.S. segment.

-For the y ear ended December 31, 2022, an impairment charge of \$16.9 million was recorded.
-The impairment of goodwill attributable to the prAna business was determined as part of the annual impairment test.
+For the years ended December 31 2023 and 2022, the impairment of goodwill attributable to the prAna reporting unit was determined as part of the annual impairment test.
 The Company estimated the fair value of the prAna reporting unit using a combination of discounted cash flow analysis and market-based valuation methods.
-Key assumptions used in the discounted cash flow models are cash flow projections and the discount rate.
+Key assumptions used in the discounted cash flow models included the cash flow projections and the discount rate.
 Cash flow projections are developed in part from our annual planning process.
-The discount rate is the estimated weighted-average costs of capital of the reporting unit from a market-participant perspective.
+The discount rate reflected the estimated weighted-average cost of capital of the reporting unit from a market-participant perspective.
 The market-based valuation methods to estimate fair value of the reporting units utilized market multiples for guideline public companies.
-The decline in estimated fair value from the fourth-quarter 2021 impairment test reflects lower assumed revenue and operating income levels, while the weighted-average cost of capital used in the discounted cash flow model remained relatively unchanged.
-The Company determined that goodwill was not impaired for the years ended December 31, 2021 and 2020.
+For the year ended December 31, 2023 an impairment charge of \$25.0 million was recorded.
+The decline in estimated fair value from the fourth quarter 2022 impairment test reflected an increase in the weighted-average cost of capital used in the discounted cash flow model and lower operating income levels.
+For the year ended December 31, 2022, an impairment charge of \$16.9 million was recorded.
+The decline in estimated fair value from the fourth quarter 2021 impairment test reflected lower assumed revenue and operating income levels, while the weighted-average cost of capital used in the discounted cash flow model and lower operating discounted cash flow model remained relatively unchanged.